josbeir/cakephp-docs-md/docs/5/en/deployment.md

 If you're throwing your application out into the wild, it's a good idea to make sure it doesn't have any obvious leaks:

-- Ensure you are using the [csrf-middleware](security/csrf.md#csrf-middleware) component or middleware.
+- Ensure you are using the [csrf-middleware](#csrf-middleware) component or middleware.
-- You may want to enable the [form-protection](controllers/components/form-protection.md) component.
+- You may want to enable the [/controllers/components/form-protection](controllers/components/form-protection.md) component.
   It can help prevent several types of form tampering and reduce the possibility of mass-assignment issues.
-- Ensure your models have the correct [validation](core-libraries/validation.md) rules enabled.
+- Ensure your models have the correct [/core-libraries/validation](core-libraries/validation.md) rules enabled.
 - Check that only your `webroot` directory is publicly visible, and that your secrets (such as your app salt, and any security keys) are private and unique